Are you organizing your Penang itinerary? Are you wondering what to do in Penang in 3 days? We got you covered!

 Day 2 – Penang Hill and Kek Lok Si

-We recommend spending the second day exploring the attractions that a bit further away from Georgetown.
+We recommend spending the second day exploring the attractions that are a bit further away from Georgetown.
 Penang Hill and Kek Lok Si are two of the most scenic attractions in Penang!

 We recommend starting early for Penang Hill as it tends to get crowded pretty quickly as the day progresses.